ros-navigation/docs.nav2.org/behavior_trees/overview/nav2_specific_nodes.rst

         <!-- ON_RESUME branch (optional) -->
     </PauseResumeController>

 When the ON_PAUSE and ON_RESUME branches fail, the controller will return failure, halt, and the state will be reset to RESUMED.
-It might be desireable to retry the transition a few times before failing for real, which functionality is not built in the controller node, but is easily achievable by adding a retry node in the BT:
+It might be desirable to retry the transition a few times before failing for real, which functionality is not built in the controller node, but is easily achievable by adding a retry node in the BT:

 .. code-block:: xml